gomoob/grunt-phpdocumentor/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

-This build include phpDocumentor version 2.2.0, other versions can be specified by the `bin` option
+This build include phpDocumentor version 2.2.0, other versions can be specified by the `phar` option

 This plugin runs the command : ```phpdoc -d dir -t target```.